Valuations and the Hopf Monoid of Generalized Permutahedra: Valuations on poset cones

 \end{definition}

+Zaslavsky showed that $\Poin(p,1)$ is the number of chambers of the braid arrangement $\Sigma_I$ that lie inside the cone $\sigma^o_p$.
 In order to relate the Poincar\'e polynomial to a valuation, we use the following formula of Dorpalen-Barry, Kim, and Reiner.

-\begin{definition} Let $P$ be a poset on ground set $I$.
-A \textbf{transversal ordered set partition} of $P$ is an ordered set partition $S_1 \sqcup \cdots \sqcup S_k = I$ such that $P|_{S_i}$ is an antichain and $S_i$ is a lower ideal of $P|_{S_i \sqcup \cdots \sqcup S_k}$ for each $i$.
-A \textbf{transversal unordered set partition} of $P$ is an unordered set partition $\{S_1, \ldots S_k\}$ such that there exists an ordering that makes it into a transversal ordered set partition of $P$. \end{definition}
+\begin{definition} Let $p$ be a poset on ground set $I$.
+A \textbf{transverse ordered set partition} of $p$ is an ordered set partition $S_1 \sqcup \cdots \sqcup S_k = I$ such that $p|_{S_i}$ is an antichain and $S_i$ is a lower ideal of $p|_{S_i \sqcup \cdots \sqcup S_k}$ for each $i$.
+A \textbf{transverse unordered set partition} of $p$ is an unordered set partition $\{S_1, \ldots S_k\}$ such that there exists an ordering that makes it into a transverse ordered set partition of $p$. \end{definition}